 For Our Highest Priority Needs

-Unfortunately we cannot receive online donations via Internet Explorer.
+Having trouble?
+We cannot receive online donations via Internet Explorer.
 Please use Chrome or Safari, or contact Melanie Cole, at 519.432.1112 x 294 or email@example.com